Cameo007/Untis-Divera247/README.md

 		"divera247_accesskey":"", # Divera 24/7 access key; available at Settings -> Debug
 		"divera247_status_present":"", # Divera 24/7 status ID for presence
 		"divera247_status_absent":"", # Divera 24// status ID for absence
-		"timezone":"" # Timezone used for checking against timetable, not for logs }
+		"timezone":"" # Time zone which is used for checking against the timetable, not for logs }
 ]
 ```